-Keep an eye out for this one.
+Keep an eye out for this one as a big issue in what to look for in a house.
 Pay attention to what time of day you’re viewing a home.
-Sometimes we view a home midday in the sunlight and don’t realize that certain rooms may have little to no light fixtures!
+Sometimes you view a home midday in the sunlight and don’t realize that certain rooms may have little to no light fixtures!

 We saw one house that was missing so many things when it was staged, it was barely livable.
 The kitchen table they put in barely fit 2 people.
 Which made the small kitchen look big.

 Smaller beds made the rooms look more spacious.
 Remember, it’s pretty common to remove the bulk of the furniture, so the home looks like it’s biggest and best.

 The key thing to remember is to look at each room and think about the things that YOU would likely have in them and make sure it will suit your needs.

 Ask yourself in each room, “Ok where would my TV/Sofa/Bed/Table go?”
 Go through the motions of what your day would look like, when you take a shower is there a place close by to grab a towel?
 When you get up is the sun hitting your face because they have removed all the curtains?